 Unfortunately for this kind of money, you’re going to find it near impossible to get a metal detector that works well on wet sand, so if the beach is where you’re planning to go, don’t expect the Garrett ACE 150 to perform too well.
 Don’t get me wrong you will be ok in the dry sand but the moment you’re near the wet sand she’s gonna become unstable and give a lot of false signals off.

-Just worth noting you can get a second hand Garrett ACE 200i for around £100 also.
+Just worth noting you can get a second hand Garrett ACE 200i for around the same price.

 - Large graphic target ID LCD meter

 - Sensitivity adjustment